LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Liveperson-support-policy.md

 ## Scope of support

-LivePerson will deliver customer support via its global support team, subject matter experts and certified third party partners for optimal response times and technical expertise.
+LivePerson will deliver customer support via its global support team, subject matter experts and certified third-party partners for optimal response times and technical expertise.
 LivePerson’s Support is provided to help you resolve issues that arise when using LivePerson Products.
 During the troubleshooting and resolution process, customers are expected to fulfill reasonable tasks, based on the recommendations of the LivePerson Customer Support team. **All issues and inquiries should be reported through the LivePerson Customer Support channels.**

 The following items are generally **not supported:**
 * Features for which LivePerson has declared “end of support.”